GD Sierra (eight months old) and me, December 2015

 I love to do Spark activities; but reading and posting on my teams' message boards is a source of support and comfort, and an outlet when I need one.
-I try to remember to turn to Spark when I start floundering, and I've spent many a night on Spark instead of binging.
+I try to remember to turn to Spark when I start floundering, and I've spent many a night on Spark, reading, posting or journaling, instead of binging.

-I am "Mimaw" to Kaile, age 12, who is part of our life almost every day, and has been since her birth.
+DH has a grown daughter with three children (one step, one bio, and a new step).
+We are "Mimaw" and Grandpa to Kaile, age 12, who has been a big part of our life since her birth.
 We live in southern California.